 will be removed during a follow-up office visit.

-Take a pain reliever for soreness as recommended by your healthcare provider.
-Aspirin
+Take a pain reliever for soreness as recommended by your surgeon.
+Aspirin or certain

 To help reduce swelling, you may be asked to elevate your leg and apply an ice bag

 to the knee several times per day for the first few days.
 Your healthcare provider

 will arrange for an exercise program to help you regain muscle strength, stability,

 and range of motion.
 Physical therapy is a key part of recovery.